omerAF/CTFs/asiactf_finals_2021/jsss/README.md

 }
 ```

-It would be perfect if we could call to `readFile` and get the flag, but there is a check that doesn't allow us to get the content of any file containing `flag` in its path.
+It would be perfect if we were able to call to `readFile` and get the flag, but there is a check that doesn't allow us to get the content of any file containing `flag` in its path.

 ### Calling a function

-Because we can't use an opening parentheses, we need to call functions by using [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
+Because we can't use an opening parentheses (`(`), we need to call functions by using [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 Basically, it's possible to call functions like this:

 ```javascript